-- PARTNER Messaging resides in the control unit in a 2-, 4-, or 6-port configuration. - The PARTNER MAIL VS Voice Messaging System (PMVS) resides in the control unit in a 2- or 4-port configuration. - PARTNER Voice Messaging (PVM) PC Card (2-port configuration only) - The PARTNER MAIL System (2-, 4-, or 6-port configuration) is an auxiliary device that connects to the system through extension jacks.

-- NOTE In Release 5.0 and later, the system extension maximum is 48.
+- PARTNER Messaging resides in the control unit in a 2-, 4-, or 6-port configuration. - The PARTNER MAIL VS Voice Messaging System (PMVS) resides in the control unit in a 2- or 4-port configuration. - PARTNER Voice Messaging (PVM) PC Card (2-port configuration only) - The PARTNER MAIL System (2-, 4-, or 6-port configuration) is an auxiliary device that connects to the system through extension jacks. - The system extension maximum is 48.
 However, in some configurations, the 012E module and/or the PARTNER Messaging module will physically permit more than 48 stations to be installed in the 5-slot carrier.
 In these configurations, only station ports and voice messaging ports up to 48 will function.
-Station ports and voice messaging ports above 48 will not function with ETR or T/R telephones because they are outside the PARTNER ACS dial plan. - PARTNER Voice Messaging (PVM) does not support the full dial plan available in Release 5.0.
+Station ports and voice messaging ports above 48 will not function with ETR or T/R telephones because they are outside the PARTNER ACS dial plan. - PARTNER Voice Messaging (PVM) does not support the full dial plan available in Release 7.0.